-The block has a front entrance that has a door entry system and a rear access with a fob reader installed.
+The block has a front entrance, that has a door entry system, and a fob reader installed.
+There is a rear access door, leading to a rear garden and courtyard area containing ancillary storage sheds.
 Local authority employees and the fire & rescue service can use a drop latch key to gain access.

-The common area consists of a single concrete stairwell with residents' storage cupboards on all floors, the ground floor contains a small electrical cabinet for door entry equipment.
-There is a small metal locker on the ground floor.
+The common area consists of a single concrete stairwell with residents' storage cupboards on all floors.
+There are small electrical cabinets at high level on the ground floor containing door entry control equipment.